 Frequently Asked Questions

-This section focuses mainly on eligibility requirements and our grant review process.
+This section focuses primarily on eligibility requirements and our grant review process.
 Visit the contracts section for any questions about your Artist Fellowship contract or payments.

 Which disciplines are funded through the Artist Fellowships?